Technical Architecture

 After a route is resolved, the transaction is initiated and handled through the following APIs:

-📌 Cureent APIs:
+π Cureent APIs:

-→ Triggers a transaction to the target wallet as defined in the resolved routePOST /transact/txn-webhook
+POST /transact/init-transactionβ Triggers a transaction to the target wallet as defined in the resolved routePOST /transact/txn-webhookβ Used by external systems to push transaction status back to ReveelGET /transact/get-activityβ Retrieve transaction metadata and history for a PayID

 This system may expand to include bridge routing and swap intelligence, but currently supports clean execution flows based on PayID logic.